st3v3nmw/fanaka/perspectives/sharon-studies.rst

 I wanted to become a “computer expert” and decided I needed to study Computer Science instead.
 But I would forfeit the Kenyan government sponsorship I already had, and it would be unaffordably expensive (I didn’t even dare mention it to my parents).
 There was another option: a degree at a U.S. university - if I could obtain financial assistance to cover all the costs.

 I interrupted my studies to earn some money, and focused on applying for opportunities offered by U.S. colleges.
 I did writing jobs; I managed to buy a laptop; I studied for and took U.S. examinations, and made multiple applications to universities.
 And eventually, I received an offer, including financial aid - but it would only cover 75% of the costs.
-I would need to find another U.S.D 2200 each year, which was out of the question for me.
+I would need to find another USD 2200 each year, which was out of the question for me.

 Doing it myself